Programming-Fun/CSE-154-Awesome-Homework-Tool/README.md

 ##**NOTES**

--In step 2, adding the script to this folder enables you to run the script from command line just by typing 'script'.
+* In step 2, adding the script to this folder enables you to run the script from command line just by typing 'script'.
 If you wish to rename the script, you can start it by typing the new name in cmd

--If you already have a script.bat in your user folder, overwrite it AT YOUR OWN RISK.
+* If you already have a script.bat in your user folder, overwrite it AT YOUR OWN RISK.
 I would highly advise you to rename one or the other.

--You don't need to type out the entire file path every time.
+* You don't need to type out the entire file path every time.
 That would defeat the purpose.
 You can just start your file path with 'def' and the program

-will assume you want to submit from the homework folder.
-If you don't specify a path aside from def, the program will look in its current directory

-e.g. def\hw6 -u
+* will assume you want to submit from the homework folder.
+If you don't specify a path aside from def, the program will look in its current directory e.g. def\hw6 -u